-Your team meeting location should left exactly as you found it.
+Your team meeting location should left exactly as or better than you found it.
 Beat the Clock is a good tool for getting Scouts to clean up fast.
 Set a stopwatch or a watch with a second hand and time how long it takes them to clean up each time, getting them to try to better their previous time.